sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

 The better solution, however, is to catch the next Log4j within your organization before it becomes public knowledge.
 To do that, you must proactively monitor and assess the risk of your open-source dependency tree.

 There are many security scanners that do this, but some can be quite noisy.
 We've heard good things about Snyk and Dependabot, but both of these mainly check your code against the same public database of [security vulnerabilities](https://cve.mitre.org/).

-You can also run recurring searches for anti-patterns indicative of vulnerable code blocks or dependencies:
+Another approach that is complementary to security scanners is to run recurring searches for anti-patterns indicative of vulnerable code blocks or dependencies.
+These are patterns you define rather than the same common set of CVEs used by security scanners:

 <center>
   <div className="max-w-650">